Get answers to your frequently asked questions below.

 What if I am in a class without English support, and I have trouble understanding the instructor?

 What if I don’t qualify for English support in my class?
-How can I get help for my English?
+How can I get help with my English?

 If you do not qualify for ESL language support in your class, here is what we suggest: